linera-io/linera-protocol/README.md

 # Linera

-This repository is dedicated to the development of the Linera protocol, a decentralized blockchain infrastructure designed for low-latency, highly-scalable Web3 applications.
+This repository is dedicated to the development of the Linera protocol, a decentralized blockchain infrastructure designed for highly scalable, low-latency Web3 applications.

 To learn more about the Linera protocol, you may visit our [developer page](https://linera.dev) and read our [whitepaper](https://linera.io/whitepaper).